ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

                         Don't group fixtures in JSON files by test function;
                         write each fixture to its own file.
 This can be used to increase the granularity of --verify-fixtures.
+  --no-html             Don't generate an HTML test report (in the output
+                        directory).
+The --html flag can be used to specify a different path.

 Arguments defining debug behavior:
   --evm-dump-dir EVM_DUMP_DIR, --t8n-dump-dir EVM_DUMP_DIR